-The 2019 Greenwich International Film Festival in proud to present its most prestigious event, the Changemaker Honoree Gala, on May 30th at L’Escale.
-Each year GIFF awards artists who’ve used their voice for positive social change through their philanthropic endeavors and their career accomplishments.
+Greenwich International Film Festival will host the 2019 Changemaker Gala on May 30th, with a Meet&Greet cocktail reception at Betteridge followed by a black tie awards dinner at L’Escale.
+This prestigious event honors artists and humanitarians who use their voices to promote positive social change through their philanthropic endeavors and career accomplishments.
 This event, sponsored by Betteridge, will help support our charity partners.
 Purchase tickets to attend by clicking here.

 Nominated for several Golden Globe and Emmy awards, Ashley Judd received the “Changemaker Award” for her work as the Global Goodwill Ambassador with the United Nations Population Fund (UNFPA).
 As a feminist and social justice humanitarian, Ashley has been working internationally, with NGO’s, grass roots organizations, governments, and supranational bodies since 2004.
 In 2018 Ashley was named one of TIME Magazine’s Person of The Year for her activism and leadership in the feminist movement.